Acura has unveiled its replacement for the outgoing TSX and TL sedans - the 2015 TLX - at the New York show.

-A pair of sophisticated new transmissions will make their debut in the TLX.
-Entry-level models, which utilize a 2.4-liter four-cylinder expected to make over 200 horsepower, receive an eight-speed DCT automatic that features a dual-clutch design for quick shifts as well as a torque converter for refined low-speed operation.
-The step-up motor, a 3.5-liter V6, will pair with a nine-speed automatic.
+A pair of sophisticated new transmissions make their debut in the TLX.
+Entry-level models, which utilize a 206-horsepower and 182 lb-ft of torque 2.4-liter four-cylinder, receive an eight-speed DCT automatic that features a dual-clutch design for quick shifts as well as a torque converter for refined low-speed operation.
+The step-up motor, a 290-horsepower and 267 lb-ft 3.5-liter V6, pairs with a nine-speed automatic.

 Front-wheel-drive will be the standard configuration for both engines, while the V6 will be offered with a next-generation version of Acura's "Super Handling All-Wheel-Drive" that is 25 percent lighter than before.
 FWD models benefit from Precision All-Wheel Steer, which adjusts the toe angle of the rear wheels in order to increase both agility and stability.

-A new Integrated Dynamics System will let the driver choose between four drive modes that adjust steering settings, throttle response, shift mapping, SH-AWD or PAWS control logic, and even Active Noise Control and HVAC settings.
+A new Integrated Dynamics System lets the driver choose between four drive modes that adjust steering settings, throttle response, shift mapping, SH-AWD or PAWS control logic, and even Active Noise Control and HVAC settings.

-The TLX will be built at Honda's plant in Marysville, Ohio, and is expected to hit the market for the 2015 model year.
+The TLX will be built at Honda's plant in Marysville, Ohio, and will hit the market for the 2015 model year.

 Live photos by Mark Elias.